Asbestos on Navy Ships

 “Asbestos was used throughout Navy ships to insulate pipes and insulate their boiler systems.”

 Asbestos fibers could have been released into the air whenever Navy personnel installed, removed, or repaired these products.
-Any service member who inhaled the asbestos fibers is at risk of developing mesothelioma 10-50 years later.
+Breathing in or swallowing the fibers can cause veterans to develop mesothelioma 10-50 years later.

 Where Was Asbestos Used on Navy Ships?

-Asbestos-based products were used throughout Navy ships.
+Asbestos-based products were used throughout Navy and Coast Guard ships.
 For example, many vessels had miles of asbestos-containing insulation and wires.

-Areas of the ship that used many asbestos products included:
+Areas of ships that used many asbestos products included:

 • Boiler rooms